Page Reclaim

 Multi-Gen LRU (MGLRU)

-Introduced in v6.1, MGLRU replaces the two-list model with multiple generations for better aging accuracy.
+Introduced in v6.1, MGLRU replaces the two-list model with multiple generations for better aging accuracy (commit ec1c86b25f4b).

 Benefits: - Better detection of hot vs cold pages - Reduced CPU overhead from page table scanning - Improved performance under memory pressure